Reviews

 Kelly Borsheim, Artist, Austin Texas and Florence Italy

-"I rarely give a book five stars, but — for this topic — I can’t think of any way the author could have improved the book.
+"I rarely give a book five stars, but—for this topic—I can’t think of any way the author could have improved the book.
 Every working artist and every classroom that uses models should have a copy of this book in their studios. ...
 I read many books about and for artists, and this one stands out as a brilliant idea, well executed and long overdue.
-It’s well-written and easy to read, but — even more importantly — it’s a useful reference that provides far more than just the basics." entire review
+It’s well-written and easy to read, but —even more importantly—it’s a useful reference that provides far more than just the basics."

 Eileen Morey, Senior Editor, Art Books Reviews